shivesh5273/bootstrap-tensorflow-gpu-practice/README.md

 # Bootstrap TensorFlow GPU Practice

 This project documents my first hands-on assignment with TensorFlow, focusing on environment setup, GPU testing in Google Colab, and basic logical operations using tensors.
-It forms the foundational block of my ML/DL coursework at Boston University.
+It forms the foundational block of my ML/DL.

 ## 🔍 Key Concepts